Mutant rat-human births approved in Japan | DW | 31.07.2019

 'Genetic distance' a problem

-Bioethicists say the research could have unintended consequences if some of the human cells are transferred to the animal's brain.
-Nakauchi told Nature however that the interventions are designed to only affect the organ that he plans to grow.
+Bioethicists say the research could have unintended consequences if some of the human cells were transferred to the animal's brain.
+Nakauchi told Nature, however, that the interventions are designed to only affect the organ that he plans to grow.

 In 2017, the researcher effectively cured a diabetic mouse by growing a healthy mouse pancreas in a rat embryo before transplanting it into the sick mouse.